rayfrankenstein/AITOW/README.md

 **Agile In Their Own Words: The problem with Agile & Scrum**

-_A curated list of negative reactions to agile and scrum on social media_
+_A curated list of negative comments about Agile and Scrum on social media_

+(_Please note that while the word “Scrum” has been kept intact in the quoted comments, the reader should make no distinction between Scrum and Agile.
+The corporate world makes no distrinction, and we should not give others the defense of blameshifting to a framework_)

+---
+“This agile witch hunt has to end, but it never will unless we start politely asking for the things we want.

+i know for a fact that 90% of engineers dislike agile but many don't even imagine there can be an alternative, and most who do are terrified to say anything.
+Just look at the other answers to this question, most are from the very non engineers that have imposed this nonsense in the first place.”--Anonymous, [https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development](https://www.quora.com/Have-developers-finally-started-to-%E2%80%9Csay-no%E2%80%9D-to-agile-development)

+---

-“The "what did you do yesterday?" part can also encourage people to scramble to justify they worked hard enough yesterday when it's tricky to condense why a task isn't as trivial as it sounds”--seanwilson, [https://news.ycombinator.com/item?id=14085716](https://news.ycombinator.com/item?id=14085716)
+“The 'what did you do yesterday?' part can also encourage people to scramble to justify they worked hard enough yesterday when it's tricky to condense why a task isn't as trivial as it sounds”--seanwilson, [https://news.ycombinator.com/item?id=14085716](https://news.ycombinator.com/item?id=14085716)

 ---
 “The motto of delivering customer value has been used as an excuse to emphasize the surfaces exposed to the customer (e.g: features) and neglect non-features (non-functional requirements, e.g: maintainability, security, performance, scalability, configuration, testing).”--partycoder. [https://news.ycombinator.com/item?id=14085716](https://news.ycombinator.com/item?id=14085716)